A Social Network Analysis of Occupational Segregation: Empirical background

-In our "job information network" context, early studies by Rees (1966) and Doeringer and Piore (1971) showed that workers who had been asked for references concerning new hires were in general very likely to refer people "similar" to themselves.
-While these similar features could be anything, such as ability, education, age, race and so on, the focus here is on groups stratified along exogenous characteristics (i.e. one is born in such a group and cannot alter her group membership) such as those divided along gender, race or ethnicity lines.
+In our "job information network" context, early studies by \citet{Rees 1966} and \citet{Doeringer and Piore} showed that workers who had been asked for references concerning new hires were in general very likely to refer people "similar" to themselves.
+While such similar features could be ability, education, age, race and so on, the focus here is on groups stratified along exogenous characteristics (i.e., one is born in such a group and cannot alter her group membership) such as those divided along gender, race or ethnicity lines.
 Indeed, most subsequent evidence on homophily was in the context of such 'exogenously given' social groups.
-For instance, Marsden (1987) finds using the U.S. General Social Survey that personal contact networks tend to be highly segregated by race, while other studies such as Brass (1985) or Ibarra (1992),\ using cross-sectional single firm data, find significant gender segregation in personal networks.\ More recent evidence on various homophilous social networks is also given by Mayer and Puller (2008), Currarini et al. (2009), or Zeltzer (2020).
+For instance, \citet{Marsden 1987} finds using the U.S. General Social Survey that personal contact networks tend to be highly segregated by race, while other studies such as \citet{Brass85} or \citet{Ibarra},\ using cross-sectional single firm data, find significant gender segregation in personal networks.\ More recent evidence on various homophilous social networks is also given by \citet{MayerPuller}, \citet{Currarini et al}, or Zeltzer (2020).